 In IS development, individuals or group of people usually initiate the process.
 In the context of 'application' and 'developer' domains, the IS development project is initiated by either the user organisation or developer.
-If the initiation is from the user organisation, it is the organisationitself, which decides to implement a new IS solution or it is the decision of the sector or industry in which the user organisation belongs or participates.
+If the initiation is from the user organisation, it is the organisation itself, which decides to implement a new IS solution or it is the decision of the sector or industry in which the user organisation belongs or participates.
 An example can be the public institution; the government can decide to introduce IS solutions across ministries, departments or agencies.
 However, Organisation A has decided itself to implement the IS solution.
 Organisation B is part of the international NGO having offices in different countries and it is a policy of the 'global' management to automate M&E systems in individual country offices.
-However, the individual country management makes decision of implementing IS solution was made by the developers after observing some challenges being faced by SMEs in accounting and finance.
+However, the individual country management makes decisions on how and when to implement IS solutions.
+In the case of Organisation C, the decision of implementing IS solution was made by the developers after observing some challenges being faced by SMEs in accounting and finance.
 It has been observed that where decisions of implementing IS solutions are made by the user organisations, plans exist (see Table 2).

-5.2 Human perspective
+5.2.
+Human perspective